Dimmanzo/employed/README.md

 - **Employer Analytics**: Provide employers with analytics and insights about job postings (e.g., number of applications, views, etc.).
 - **Favorite Jobs**: Allow job seekers to save jobs they’re interested in and revisit them later.
 - **Email Verification**: Implement email verification during registration to ensure valid email addresses.
-- **User Profile**: Implement a user profile page, with all the information that can be automatically filled into the application.
+- **Profile Page Improvements**: Add the option for users to upload a profile picture, enhancing personalization and user experience.
 - **CV and Cover Letter Upload**: Users will have the option to upload their CV or cover letter directly when applying for jobs.

 ---